Rand Paul: General campaign

-In the 2010 general election, Paul faced Kentucky Attorney General Jack Conway.
+In the 2010 general election, Paul faced Kentucky attorney general Jack Conway.
 The campaign attracted $8.5 million in contributions from outside groups, of which $6 million was spent to help Paul and $2.5 million to help Conway.
 This money influx was in addition to the money spent by the candidates themselves: $6 million by Paul and $4.7 million by Conway.

-On June 28, 2010, Paul supporters held their first post-primary online fundraising drive, this time promoted as a "money blast".
+On June 28, Paul supporters held their first post-primary online fundraising drive, this time promoted as a "money blast".

 Paul's campaign got off to a rough start after his comments on the Civil Rights Act of 1964 stirred controversy.
-Paul stated that he favored 9 out of 10 titles of the Civil Rights Act of 1964, but that had he been a senator during the 1960s, he would have raised some questions on the constitutionality of Title II of the Act.
+Paul stated that he favored nine out of ten titles of the Civil Rights Act of 1964, but that had he been a senator during the 1960s, he would have raised some questions on the constitutionality of Title II of the Act.
 Paul said that he abhors racism, and that he would have marched with Martin Luther King Jr. to repeal Jim Crow laws.
 He later released a statement declaring that he would have voted for the Act and stated "unequivocally ... that I will not support any efforts to repeal the Civil Rights Act of 1964".
-Later he generated more controversy by characterizing statements made by Obama Administration officials regarding the Deepwater Horizon oil spill cleanup as sounding "un-American".

-Paul defeated Conway in the general election with 56% of the vote to 44% for Conway.
+Later he generated more controversy by characterizing statements made by Obama administration officials regarding the Deepwater Horizon oil spill cleanup as sounding "un-American".
+Paul defeated Conway in the general election with 56% of the vote to Conway's 44%.